seanredmond/heniautos/guide/festival-calendar-basics.md

 The top row shows the span of the Greek days, beginning at sunsets (marked by the arrows).
 The bottom row shows "modern" days, offset because they begin at midnight.

 This is the same as the Jewish and Islamic calendars still in use.
 Days begin at sunset so while we say that Shabbat is "Saturday" it begins in the evening on Friday, as Juma is "Friday" but begins on Thursday.
-The modern Jewish and Islamic calendars are identical in many ways the to Greek calendar and they all descend from the ancient [Babylonian Calendar](https://en.wikipedia.org/wiki/Babylonian_calendar)
+The modern Jewish and Islamic calendars are identical in many ways the to Greek calendar and they all descend from the ancient [Babylonian Calendar](https://en.wikipedia.org/wiki/Babylonian_calendar) (as do our 12- and 24-hour days, 60-minute hours, and 360° circles).

 Heniautos provides two other options for estimating the visible new moon besides the "second day rule."
 Since we do not know how the Athenians determined the first day of a month, or for sure when their day started or how this might have changed over time, it is important to consider all of the possibilities.

-The median of the number of hours after the astronomical conjunction that the new moon becomes visible (at Athens) is 41.5 hours (see Dunn 1998, 214-216) or just under two days or, to put it another way, just over one.
+The median of the number of hours after the astronomical conjunction that the new moon becomes visible (at Athens) is 41.5 hours (see Dunn 1998, 214-216)--just under two days or, to put it another way, just over one.
 Heniautos can also use a "next day rule," that estimates the visible new moon as one day after the conjunction.
-To use this with the `heniautos` command, add `-r 1` or `--rule 1` For 424/3 BCE this simply has the effect of advancing all the dates one day:
+To use this with the `heniautos` command, add `-r 1` or `--rule 1`.
+For 424/3 BCE this simply has the effect of advancing all the dates one day:

     > heniautos 424 -m -r 1
          Year     |        Month          |      Start      | Days